dahlsailrunner/automation-testing-strategies-aspnet/readme.md

 - **API**
   - `GET` based on category (or "all") and by id allow anonymous requests
   - `POST` requires authentication and an `admin` role
-  - Validation will be done and errors returned as a `400 Bad Request` with `ProblemDetails`
+  - Validation will be done with [FluentValidation](https://docs.fluentvalidation.net/en/latest/index.html) and errors returned as a `400 Bad Request` with `ProblemDetails`
   - A `GET` with a category of something other than "all", "boots", "equip", or "kayak" will return a `500 internal server error` with `ProblemDetails`
   - Data is refreshed to a known state as the app starts
 - Authentication provided by OIDC via the [demo Duende Identity Server](https://demo.duendesoftware.com)